spatie/laravel-activitylog/docs/basic-usage/logging-activity.md

 If you're not using `causedBy` the package will automatically use the logged in user.

+If you don't want to associate a model as causer of activity, you can use `causedByAnonynmous` (or the shorter alias: `byAnonymous`).

 ## Setting custom properties

 You can add any property you want to an activity by using `withProperties`